I live in a nursing home in New Jersey. I left the facility to visit family approximately 18 days this year. Now...Read more

 How to Fight a Nursing Home Discharge

 Once a resident is settled in a nursing home, being told to leave can be very traumatic.
-Nursing homes are required to follow certain procedures before discharging a resident, but a facility may occasionally attempt to "dump" an undesirable resident by transferring the resident to a hospital and then refusing to let the him or her back in.
-However, residents can fight back and challenge such discharges.
+Nursing homes are required to follow certain procedures before discharging a resident, but family members often accept the discharge without questioning it.
+Residents can fight back and challenge an unlawful discharge.